sikkha/ai-blue/README.md

 python session_manager.py
 ```

-And press `Ctrl-A, d` to exit that session.
+And press `Ctrl-a, d` to exit that session.
 And start AI Blue module.

 ```console
 screen